 If you can’t find the answer to your question, please contact us and we will get back to you as soon as possible.

-A matriculated student has gone through the full admission process and is enrolled at CSUF.
-Matriculated students may not register for university classes through Open University.
+A matriculated student has gone through the full admission process and is admitted at CSUF.
+Matriculated (admitted) students are not eligible to enroll via Open University, while in admitted status.
 Open University does not constitute admission to CSUF.

 These guidelines apply to undergraduate students only.
 Graduate students should consult their program’s academic department.

-Disqualified students are limited to six units during spring, summer, and fall semesters.
+Students experiencing academic disqualification are limited to six units during spring, summer, and fall semesters, and a maximum of 3 units in winter.

-Note: Financial aid awarded through FASFA is not available for disqualified students.
-DQ students may qualify for other private/personal educational loans.
+Note: Financial aid awarded through FASFA is not available for students not currently in an admitted status with CSUF.

-While Open University enrollment does not constitute admission to Cal State Fullerton, as many as 24 units may be applied toward a bachelor’s degree at CSUF; additional units are applied to degree requirements and CSUF GPA.
+While enrollment through Open University does not constitute admission to Cal State Fullerton, a maximum of 24 cumulative units may count toward a bachelor’s degree at CSUF; additional units earned can meet course requirements and will impact the CSUF GPA.
 For graduate degrees, six to nine units taken through Open University may (normally) apply.
 Please consult your degree program’s graduate advisor for more information.
-Courses taken through Open University cannot be used to fulfill bachelor’s-degree residence requirements.
-Thirty semester units are required, as well as major residency requirements.
-"Residency" refers to units completed in an admitted status.
+Courses taken through Open University cannot be used to fulfill the residency (admitted status) requirements for a bachelor's degree.
+Residency in this context refers to units completed in an admitted status.

-The first time you register for a class with Extension and International Programs, you will receive a Personal Identification Number (PIN) by email.
-Use this number in combination with your student ID to customize your account the first time you log into the Student Portal.
+The first time you enroll into a course via Extension and International Programs, you will receive a Personal Identification Number (PIN) by email.
+Use this number in combination with your student ID (CWID) to customize your account the first time you log into the CSUF Student Portal.

-The Student Portal provides access to your confidential information (where you can look up grades, units, classes taken, etc.).
+The CSUF Student Portal provides access to your personal and academic confidential information (where you can look up grades, schedule, unofficial transcript and other important statistics).

-EIP students who lose or misplace a PIN may go to the What’s my registration PIN? page of the Student Portal.
+Students enrolled through EIP, who forget or misplace a PIN, may go to the What’s my registration PIN? page of the Student Portal.

 Academic or financial holds are placed when there is an issue to be resolved.
-Once the hold is removed, the student can register.
-Students must make sure the hold is removed before registration can be processed.
-Disqualified students must contact an Open University Advisor to get a hold waived or removed.
+Once the hold is waived or removed, the student can initiate enrollment.
+Students must make sure any hold is waived or removed before enrollment can be processed.
+Disqualified students from CSUF must contact an Open University Advisor to get a recurring DQ Hold waived or removed.

 Maximum Units Allowed

-Academically disqualified students are restricted to the following maximum units:
+Students academically disqualified from CSUF are restricted to the following maximum units:

-You do not have to submit transcripts officially to anyone, but please have unofficial transcripts available should an instructor or department ask to see them.
+You do not have to submit transcripts officially, but please have unofficial transcripts available should an instructor or department ask to see them.

 Open University is for those who:

-- Are not admitted to a degree program at Cal State Fullerton, but want to take classes for academic credit
+- Are not admitted to a degree or other qualified program at Cal State Fullerton, but want to take classes for academic credit

-- Have been disqualified from Cal State Fullerton (DQ)
+- Have been academically disqualified from an undergraduate degree at CSUF (DQ)

-- Need to earn prerequisites for admission to a degree or credential program
+- Need to earn prerequisites for admission to a graduate or professional program

 Open University is also a way to: